Fillable structures on negative-definite Seifert fibred spaces: Tau-invariants and Bennequin inequalities

 We recall the usual $\tau$-Bennequin inequality for transverse links\footnote{Note that some authors may have different conventions for the orientation of the link, thus interchanging the role of $\tau_\xi$ and $\tau_{\overline\xi}$.
 For example compare Proposition \ref{prop:tau} with the similar inequalities in \cite{LW,Hedden,Raoux}.}.
 See \cite[Theorem 1]{Olga}, for the original version in $S^3$, the proof of \cite[Theorem 1.2]{Hedden} for the general knots version, \cite[Theorem 1.1]{LW} about rationally null-homologous knots, and \cite[Theorem 5.6]{Cavallo} for the link case. \begin{prop}[Plamenevskaya, Hedden, Li-Wu, Cavallo] If $L\subset(Y,\xi)$ is a link in a rational homology contact three-sphere such that $\widehat c(\xi)\neq0$ then where $\tau_\xi(L):=-\tau_{\widehat c(\xi)}(L)$. \end{prop}

 We can find a similar upper bound for the $\tb$-number of Legendrian links.
-We write a complete proof since there is an imprecision in \cite[Theorem 1.2]{Hedden}; moreover, this bound has already been applied incorrectly.
+We write a complete proof since there is an imprecision in \cite[Theorem 1.2]{Hedden}; moreover, this bound has already been applied incorrectly\footnote{Mark and Tosun apply the incorrect version of \cite[Theorem 1.2]{Hedden} in the proof of \cite[Corollary 3.10]{MT}.
+This mistake is not meaningful because \cite[Corollary 2.9]{MT} holds for both $\tau_\xi(Y,K)$ and $\tau_\xi(-Y,K)$.}.
 The first statement is also needed in the proof of Theorems \ref{teo:classification} and \ref{teo:tw}.